Analysis Function Strategy for 2022 to 2025

 We will do this by:

 - engaging with the analytical community and our analytical leadership to understand what “good” looks like in departmental analysis and share this across the function

 - conducting targeted peer reviews to improve analytical outputs, working in partnership with and across departments and professions to build on examples of best practice

-- reviewing and producing new guidance and providing central support, including building on the successes and lessons learnt from the analytical response to the coronavirus (COVID-19) pandemic
+- reviewing and producing new guidance and providing central support, including building on the successes and lessons learnt from the analytical response to the COVID-19 pandemic

 - developing new opportunities for analytical mentoring across the function, supporting new champion networks on priority topics, and strengthening our existing communities of practice